-Constance has presented her performances, videos and workshops internationally, including Mexico, the US, and the UK.
-Recent projects include the Just Gather Film Festival, Edinburgh; UK, Help! at BALTIC Centre for Contemporary Art, Newcastle, UK; Black Mountain College Museum’s Interlude festival, Asheville, NC; Context, Pretext, Subtext: Words in Art, Art in Words, a group exhibition at Mars Hill University and the 11th Asheville Butoh Festival.
-For 2017-2018, Humphries has been chosen as the Artist in Residence at Revolve Project Space.
-Projects include Entanglements, a collaboration with Linda Larsen, Adam Larsen and Kima Moore; ReSound, a collaboration with Sonic Parlor and Denice Carbonell; and a solo exhibition and album release, Am I Who I Am?
-Additionally, Humphries will perform in Kū, a multimedia performance with Anemone Dance Theater, RAMP Gallery, Asheville, NC.
+Constance has presented her performances and workshops internationally, including Mexico, the US, and the UK.
+Recent projects include the Just Gather Film Festival, Edinburgh, UK; Help! at BALTIC Centre for Contemporary Art, Newcastle, UK; Black Mountain College Museum’s Interlude festival, Asheville, NC; Context, Pretext, Subtext: Words in Art, Art in Words, Mars Hill University, Mars Hill, NC and the 11th Asheville Butoh Festival.
+For 2017-2018, Humphries has been chosen as Artist in Residence at Revolve Project Space.
+Residency projects include Entanglements, a collaboration with Linda Larsen, Adam Larsen and Kima Moore; ReSound, a collaboration with Sonic Parlor and Denice Carbonell; and a solo exhibition of video works and album release, Am I Who I Am?

-A passionate educator, Humphries teaches butoh workshops and classes and has taught programming, design and digital media at Asheville Buncombe Technical Community College since 2002.
-She is also the assistant director of the Asheville Butoh Festival and co-producer of Frame + Form Screendance Festival.
+A passionate educator, Humphries teaches butoh workshops and classes.
+She is a member of Asheville Butoh Collective, the assistant director of the Asheville Butoh Festival and co-producer of Frame + Form Screendance Festival.